 Valmet Recovery Boiler offers the highest possible efficiency and availability.
 The boiler is tailored for customer needs and demands by utilizing our proven solutions and the latest innovations.

-Our evaporator and condensate treatment plants provide excellent performance.
+Valmet's evaporator and condensate treatment plants provide high reliability, increased dry solids and high environmental performance.